1st May 2020

-British summer: officially it lasts from 21st June until 23rd September, but that doesn’t always mean three months of blue skies, sunshine or high temperatures!
+British summer officially lasts from 21st June until 23rd September, but that doesn’t always mean three months of blue skies and sunshine.

-As gloomy as it can often be in this country, once the annual headline grabbing “heatwave” or “Saharan Bubble” does materialise I find within 5 or 6 days I go from happy to “it’s too hot now”.
+As gloomy as it often is in this country, once the annual headline grabbing “heatwave” does materialise I find it doesn’t take long until enjoyable become “it’s too hot now”.

-At times like these, a portable (floor standing) air con unit can make a real difference to quality of life.
-But what are the running costs and how much do you need to pay to get good performance?
+At times like these, a portable (floor standing) air con unit can make a real difference to sleep quality and comfort in general.
+But how much do they cost to run, and what do you need to pay to get the best performance?

 The BTU (British Thermal Units) rating of these air conditioners indicates how large a room they can cool.
 BTUs measure the amount of heat that an air conditioning unit can remove from a room each hour.
 You can calculate the required BTU of a room using this BTU calculator.